websanco/liferay-learn/docs/dxp/7.x/en/installation-and-upgrades/maintaining-a-liferay-dxp-installation/patching-liferay/understanding-patch-types.md

 # Understanding Patch Types

+> Subscribers

 The Liferay Support Team creates and releases fixes to issues discovered in DXP.
 The fixes are packaged in ZIP files referred to generally as _patches_.
 There are patches for security issues, customer-specific issues, and issues reported by the Liferay community.
 Here you'll learn about the patch types provided to DXP subscribers, [fix delivery](#ce-ga-releases) for Liferay Portal CE users, and the [levels of testing for each patch type](#patch-testing).

-Here's a sumamry of the DXP patch types and the Portal CE fix delivery method.
+Here's a summary of the DXP patch types and the Portal CE fix delivery method.

 | Patch Type | Purpose |
 | :--------- | :------ |